getbem/getbem.github.io/readme.md

 bower i
 ```

-After you cloned repo and installed requirements, you can start development server:
+After you have cloned the repo and installed the requirements, you can start the development server:

 ```
 gulp
 ```

-It will build site, start watcher on files and start local server on [localhost:4000](http://localhost:4000).
+It will build the site, start a watcher on files and start a local server on [localhost:4000](http://localhost:4000).

-When you are sure about changes (and if you can push in this repository), you can publish [getbem.com](http://getbem.com):
+When you are sure about your changes (and if you can push in this repository), you can publish [getbem.com](http://getbem.com):

 ```
 gulp gh